-Caroline Storer is the Marketing and Administrative Coordinator at the International Municipal Lawyers Association.
-She oversees member outreach and marketing; managing our social media accounts and design assets.
+Caroline Storer is the Marketing Director at the International Municipal Lawyers Association.
+She oversees member outreach and marketing; managing IMLA’s website, social media accounts and design assets.
 She also manages IMLA’s virtual learning platforms during IMLA’s distance learning program throughout the year in addition to fully training all speakers.
 Prior to joining IMLA she attended Florida Southern College and got her degree in Advertising and Public Relations and Interpersonal and Organizational Communications.
 After graduating in 2017 she went on to complete a media internship at an American study abroad college in Grantham, England.
-Caroline has been with IMLA since 2018 and now lives in Rockville, MD.
+Caroline has been with IMLA since 2018 and now lives in Rockville, MD with her cat, Harper.

 Carolina Moore joined IMLA in 2017 to provide administrative support to the membership department, working along with the Director of Administration to maintain the direction and flow of IMLA Member dues.
 Previously Carolina has worked for some of the larger law firms in Washington, DC in the litigation area.
 Originally from Georgia, Carolina holds an Associate Degree in Business from Trinity University in Washington, DC.
 Carolina resides in Rockville, Maryland.